damianmarti/passkey/README.md

 The backend verifies the login using the saved credentials and the credentials sent from the frontend. (https://github.com/damianmarti/passkey/blob/main/packages/nextjs/app/api/passkeys/login/route.ts)

+## Configuration

+You have to change the ***websiteDomain*** at https://github.com/damianmarti/passkey/blob/main/packages/nextjs/scaffold.config.ts#L40 to match your domain for WebAuthn be able to work.

 ## Testing website

 You can test signing up and logging in at https://passkeys-tan.vercel.app/register